yclas/documentation/how-to-add-locations.md

 Managing them is very easy.
 If you want to move locations and change their order you just need to drag and drop selected one to the chosen place.

-To change something, e.g. name or description of the location, you can click **Edit** button.
+To change something, e.g. name or description of the location, you can click the **Edit** button.

-To **delete** press button with trash bin.
-Note, that when you delete parent locations inside of it will be moved level up - to the parent of the deleted location.
+To **delete** press the button with trash bin.
+Note that when you delete parent locations inside of it, it will be moved to level up - to the parent of the deleted location.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/pRQX37mxC68" frameborder="0" allowfullscreen></iframe>